Eronmmer/github-finder/README.md

 # GitHub Finder App

-Simple web app that displays the profile and latest repositories of GitHub users built with Vanilla JavaScript.
+Simple web app that finds and displays the profile and latest repositories of GitHub users built with Vanilla JavaScript.